-When you import a list into Postalytics, we’ll check each record to make sure that it has the minimum necessary fields for proper mailing, we’ll also set aside invalid contact list records.
-The minimum fields are:
+When you import a list into Postalytics, we’ll check each record to make sure that it has the minimum necessary fields for proper mailing, we’ll split the list if it includes US and Canadian addresses, and we’ll also set aside invalid contact list records.

 - First Name (20 characters, alpha numeric) and Last Name (20 characters, alpha numeric) AND/OR